moleculea/newscapture/README.rst

     $ python main.py

-See if the following files are created in FILE_DIR:
+See if the following files are created in <FILE_DIR>:

 .. code-block:: bash